benjamincrozat/legacy-blog/posts/8-best-php-blogs-2022.md

 ---
-Description: To grow your PHP knowledge, subscribe to as many quality PHP blogs as possible.
-In this article, I share those I regularly read myself.
+Description: To keep getting better with PHP, you should subscribe to as many quality blogs as possible.
+In this article, I share the ones I often read myself.
 Published At: 2022-09-19
 Modified At:
 ---

 # Best PHP blogs to read in 2022

 I think blogging is necessary.
 I wouldn’t be where I am today without others sharing their knowledge.
-Everybody owning their content should be the default.
 Therefore, I present you a bunch of awesome PHP blogs from community members publishing interesting and valuable content.
 Get your RSS feeds aggregator and follow me!

 (I will update this article each time I find any new PHP blog worth reading.)